phanhuutoan/udacity-devops-capstone/project-brochure.md

-### 1. After our app is online, here's the result:
+## 1. After our app is online, here's the result, CI process
 a.
 Using domain: schoolx.host
  <img src="images/project-img/fe-1.png" />
 b.
 Using dns from aws